The Comprehensive Argumentative Writing Guide - Canada

 Available in the Canada

-*Price includes shipping.
+*Free shipping.
 A handling fee will be added at checkout.

 The Comprehensive Argumentative Writing Guide takes the art of argumentative writing to new levels.
 This revised edition moves beyond applicable argumentative skills, offering authentic writing and research lessons designed to help students write in all curriculum areas.
 With everything from basic introductory lessons, to more sophisticated concepts such as audience awareness and learning how to cite sources through research, this teacher-friendly, classroom-tested resource provides a powerful foundation to enhance student learning.